NellielProject/Nelliel/documentation/development/basic-guidelines.md

 # Nelliel Development Standards and Guidelines

 A guide to the basic development standards of Nelliel.
 Any contributions to the core codebase or official plugins must follow these guidelines.

-Developers of plugins or other unofficial contributions are not required to follow this guide.

 ## Code Conventions
 PHP code follows [PSR-1](https://www.php-fig.org/psr/psr-1/), [PSR-2](https://www.php-fig.org/psr/psr-2/), [PSR-3](https://www.php-fig.org/psr/psr-3/) and [PSR-4](https://www.php-fig.org/psr/psr-4/) standards.